dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> As of 2.29, all these endpoint will require you to include any
+> As of 2.29, all these endpoints will require you to include any
 > variables reported by the `requiredValues` endpoint listed as
 > required.
 Existing patterns, consisting of only `#`, will be upgraded
 > to the new TextPattern syntax `RANDOM(<old-pattern>)`.
 The RANDOM